AdobeDocs/genstudio.en/help/user-guide/approvals/review-and-edit.md

 ---
 title: Review and edit content
-description: Learn how to iteratively review and edit content.
+description: Learn how to review and edit content iteratively.
 hidefromtoc: no
 hide: no
 ---